Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 Business scales to $150K–$180K monthly without the founder working more

-Exit-ready infrastructure where the business runs without founder's daily involvement
+Exit-ready infrastructure where the business runs without the founder’s daily involvement

 The framework assumes typical service-based businesses.
 Some models require adjustments.